Alvor1991/PP1-Las-Tacos/README.md

 ### Wireframes

-[Balsamiq](https://balsamiq.com/) has been used to showcase the appearance of the site and display the placement of the different elements within the pages.
+[Balsamiq](https://balsamiq.com/) was used to create a layout of the website in the planning phase.
+Here are my initial designs for the layout.

 Page | Desktop Version | Mobile Version
 --- | --- | ---